 Ravensbrück Concentration Camp for Women.
 Federal Republic of Germany

-Seeing Memorials is a body of photographs made as a vistor to sites of mass killing and their associated memorials.
+Seeing Memorials is a large body of photographs made as a vistor to sites of mass killing and their associated memorials.
 The images use a variety of renderings of the sites: formal, romantic, and offbeat, together with images of text fragments.